Externally calculated bend stiffness

 Identifying the external function record

-The external function must check the contents of lpExtFnInfo->lpDataName in order to decide which of the 4 components of bend moment to calculate.
+The external function must check the contents of lpExtFnInfo->lpDataName in order to decide which of the four components of bend moment to calculate.
 The possible values for lpDataName are vdnXBendMomentIn, vdnYBendMomentIn, vdnXBendMomentOut and vdnYBendMomentOut.

 Note that although the OrcaFlex data item is named bend stiffness the external function's job is to calculate a bend moment.